Founded by Sir Martin and Lady Audrey Wood

 In 2017, South Oxfordshire District Council Planning Committee granted approval for our proposal to improve the Earth Trust Centre.
 This will enable us to establish a new gateway with the facilities that visitors need to access the countryside.
 Work began in 2019 with archaeological investigations and continues to progress.

-Earth Trust is a growing community, made up of more than 30 employees, hundreds of regular volunteers and 500+ regular supporters.
+Earth Trust is a growing community, made up of more than 30 employees, over 200 regular volunteers and 500+ regular supporters.

 Milestone Moments